 If you’re new to Reconfigure.io and would like to try out our cloud platform for free, please sign up using your Github account.
 It’ll just take a few minutes and we’ll guide you through downloading and installing our command line tool.
 If you want to know more about our on-premises platform, please contact us at firstname.lastname@example.org.

 How to use this guide¶

-You can access technical support from our engineering team at any time, we’re always available on the community forum if you need us!
+Tech support – You can access technical support from our engineering team at any time, we’re always available either:

 API Docs – You’ll need to use some specific Go packages for talking to memory, and for communication within the FPGA instance.
 You’ll find docs for these here.